Friends of Tygerberg Hills are people who are concerned about our natural environment in the Cape.

 The Friends have regular hikes in the reserve.
 These hikes are advertised on our website, in our notices, in the local press as well.
 Our hikes include the very popular sunset or full moon rise hikes for our members and paying visitors.

-We also organize special hikes, such as our ‘wine hikes’, where we walk from the Welgemoed entrance, through the reserve to Altydgedacht wine farm for a cellar tour followed by wine tasting, cheese and bread.
+We organize special hikes, such as our ‘wine hikes’, where we walk from the Welgemoed entrance, through the reserve hills to Altydgedacht wine farm for a cellar tour followed by wine tasting, cheese and bread.
 Then hike back to the Reserve Centre.

-The hacking team assists the management of the Reserve, taking out mostly alien plants, pine trees, Port Jackson and Rooikrans in and around the reserve.
-You must be fit as we walk through everything and around and prepared to get sweaty, scratched and sometimes even wet, but that is all part of the fun.
+The hacking team assists the management of the Reserve, taking out mostly alien vegetation and plants, pine trees, Port Jackson and Rooikrans in and around the reserve.
+You must be fit as we walk through everything and around and prepared to get sweaty, scratched and sometimes even wet, but that is all part of the hack.

-We participate in the Crew program, coordinated by the National Botanical Institute at Kirstenbosch.
+We participate in the C.R.E.W program, coordinated by the National Botanical Institute at Kirstenbosch Botanical Gardens.
 The main aim is to promote awareness of our floral kingdom in our immediate environment.
 We also monitor the rare and endangered plant species that occur in our surroundings.
-CREW holds regular field trips.
+CREW holds regular weekly field trips.

-On various public holidays our fully qualified gunners fire the 12 pounder muzzle loading cannon next to the Sentech mast in the Tygerberg Nature Reserve.
+On various public holidays our fully qualified gunners fire the 12 pounder muzzle loading cannon in the Tygerberg Nature Reserve.

-The cannon can also be fired for special private occasions, such as weddings, birthdays etc for an affordable fee to cover the gun powder used.
+The cannon can also be fired for special private occasions, such as wedding day, birthday or a special event for an affordable fee to cover the gun powder used.